CMSgov/mcbs-chartbook/CONTRIBUTING.md

 Center (VRDC).
 Each data release contains multiple data sets that are linkable through a key identification variable (BASEID).
 * In addition to the LDS files, MCBS data are made available to users through PUFs.
 * The MCBS PUFs are free and available for download on the CMS website.

+Once data has been obtained:
-* SAS codes from GitHub can be copied into SAS.
-Libname statement should be modified to point to the data library before running the code.
+* SAS code for common measures can be copied from GitHub into SAS.
+* Libname statement should be modified to point to the data library before running the code.

 ### Building dependencies
-Team -- Add info here

 <!--- ### TODO -->

 ### Building the Project
-Team -- Add info here

 <!--- ### TODO -->

 ### Issues